oxidecomputer/iddqd/crates/iddqd/README.md

 * [`TriHashMap`](https://docs.rs/iddqd/0.1.0/iddqd/tri_hash_map/imp/struct.TriHashMap.html) has three keys, and provides a trijection (1:1:1 relationship) between the keys.

-Due to their general structure, maps can have arbitrary value data associated with them as well.
+As a consequence of the general API structure, maps can have arbitrary non-key data associated with them as well.

 ### Examples